 \section{Materials}

-In our research, we adopted a VR approach to assess ASD and TD individuals from multiple virtual tasks, drawing inspiration from the work of Alcañiz \textit{et al.} \citep{autism-alcaniz}.
-The utilization of VR aimed to create a sense of presence, fostering realistic responses and facilitating the collection of organic and ecological data.
-This approach offers several advantages for ASD assessment as it allows researchers to immerse subjects in controlled environments with social and motor interactive scenarios, directly relevant to ASD research, while maintaining a high degree of scalability and standardization.
+In our research, we adopted a VR approach to classify ASD and TD individuals from multiple virtual tasks, drawing inspiration from the work of Alcañiz \textit{et al.} \cite{autism-alcaniz}.
+The utilization of VR aimed to create a heightened sense of presence, fostering more realistic responses and facilitating the collection of organic and ecological data \cite{vr_presence}.
+This approach may offer advantages for ASD classification as it allows researchers to immerse subjects in controlled environments with socially-relevant and motor interactive scenarios, while maintaining a high degree of scalability and standardization.